 In the past, the only customer interaction with a utility company was the bill.
 Today, there multiple different journeys.
 For example: bill payment, support for complaints or payments issues and energy use management.
 All of these provide unique opportunities to deliver outstanding service that increases satisfaction and long-term loyalty.

 There are multiple core services that utilities should and must deliver:

 - Ability to track usage.
 This is an important digital initiative that increases satisfaction by empowering users to easily see their usage and stay in control.

-- Online complaint logging.
+- Online complaints.
 Instead of just a phone call, companies should support modern digital channels, such as e-mail, social media, online forms and chatbots.

-- Improved availability of support.
-Using chatbots to automate support, it is possible to deliver at least the basic level of support outside of business hours.
+- Improved support availability.
+Chatbots can be used to automate support, allowing companies to deliver at least the basic level of support outside of business hours.